• Settings:

 Can I drink tap water in Kenya?

 Unfortunately, we cannot recommend you drink the tap water in Kenya as the supply is not reliable.
-Travelers who drink the water may get ill due to contamination so stick to bottled water.
+Stick to bottled water to avoid getting ill due to contamination.